-I encourage you to get active with ISRI as we are always looking for talented new leaders for our Nonferrous Division, as well as your input as to how to improve our commodities programming.
-Our next ISRI Board of Directors meetings (including the next Nonferrous Division meeting) will take place from February 18-21, 2020 in Nashville, Tennessee and I sincerely hope to see you there.
+Lastly, I would encourage you to participate in our Nonferrous Division leadership.
+As we put forward a new slate of division leaders this year, we continue to look for talented new leaders for our division to keep our division active and representative of those in the business.
+I look forward to seeing many of you at our ISRI Winter Meetings from February 18-21, 2020 in Nashville, Tennessee as well as the 2020 ISRI Convention in Las Vegas in April.
 If you have any questions in the meantime about ISRI’s nonferrous division, event programming, specifications, or other issues, please don’t hesitate to contact either me or our nonferrous division liaison Joe Pickard

 Nonferrous Division Chair